top of page

 At the time of this writing, Chef Ted entertains while teaching a cooking class called “Name that Fish Stew!”
 It’s a lesson for defining various types of simmering fish dishes from different cultures, namely bouillabaisse, cioppino, and New England fish stew.

-Before we were married, this somewhat typic term calls us to attention while we are working with Chefs Sing and Ming at a resort hotel in the Catskill Mountains of upstate New York.
+Before we were married in 1971, this calls us to attention while we're working with Chefs Sing and Ming at a resort hotel in the Catskill Mountains of upstate New York.

-Wearing a slight smile, Sing‘s demeanor seems rational and serene, as each day he proves relatively calm.
-Ming, whose broad shoulders and stoutness are camouflaged under his “whites”, proffers a stern, opposite countenance.
+Wearing a slight smile and a white bib-apron, Sing‘s demeanor appears rational and serene, as each day he proves relatively calm.
+Ming, on the other hand, camouflages his broad shoulders and stoutness under a large, white chef-coat, and he proffers a stern countenance.

 The atmosphere in this pressure-cooker scullery not only simmers, it sometimes intensifies to a boil.
-Notably Sing, during one routine summer luncheon, literally blows his top.
+Notably Sing, during one routine summer luncheon, flitters off-kilter in quick circles like a stressed animal.
+On this day, Sing is scrambling eggs while Ming assembles manicotti.

 Scrambled egg on toast with vegetable sides